eglassman/cool-papers/defs.md

 ##### Learning from Examples

 - Examples can be all positive, or a mixture of positive and negative.
 Negative examples constrain the set of models that are consistent with the examples [1].
+- "if the data at hand is representative then it is likely that identified patterns actually hold in the general case and that, indeed, the induced result meets the general problem" [11]

 ##### Inductive bias
 "Explicit or implicit assumption(s) about what kind of model is wanted."
 [1]